How to Get Rid of Fruit Flies

 These traps work off of the window principle.
 A fly is attracted to the smell of vinegar, climbs down the hole, and gets stuck.
 Once inside, they’ll either starve or drown despite a big opening directly above them.

-Alternatively, you can take a jar lid or similar small container and add some apple cider vinegar to cover the bottom.
-Toss in a drop or two of dish soap and any hungry flies will be killed on contact.
+Alternatively, you can use a jar lid or similar small container.
+Pour some apple cider vinegar to cover the bottom.
+Add in a drop or two of dish soap and any hungry flies will be killed on contact.

 You can clean out your drains using bleach, but that can be harsh on your plumbing.
 Instead, use white vinegar and baking soda or a blend of hydrogen peroxide and water.
 Both of these will kill any pests (including fruit flies) breeding in your drains, while helping to reduce the risk of clogs.